-For complaints against HCIs or other healthcare professionals, please file a complaint with the relevant regulatory agencies in charge of such matters.
+SMC is only empowered to inquire into complaints against doctors.
+If your complaint is not against a doctor but a healthcare institution or other healthcare professional, please file a complaint with the relevant regulatory agencies in charge of such matters.